How to Find the Best Commercial Property Management CompaniesMay 16, 2019

 - MRI Commercial Management

 Unless you plan to manage properties yourself, you needn’t concern yourself with commercial property management software.
 Generally, commercial property management companies choose the software that works best for them.
 However, if you decide to manage a property yourself, you may find these articles helpful:

-Commercial Property Management Companies FAQs
+FAQs: Top Commercial Property Management Companies

 CPMCs manage properties so that owners don’t have to do so.
 Furthermore, this means is that they screen tenants, sign leases, collect rents, perform maintenance and repair, handle financials and send reports to owners.
 They usually collect a fee equal to 5% to 10% of rental income.